| Home | Overview | Spelling | Grammar | Usage | Translate |

 (break۔d),

-broken (break۔d),
+broken (break۔t),

 built (build۔d)

-- to name a tiny few of the words beginning with "b".
+- to name a tiny few.
 A

 second